Simple interest is easy to calculate: your interest is the principal multiplied by the interest rate multiplied by the number of time intervals.

 There's no one-size-fits-all answer to this question.
 However, it's generally a good idea to try to save consistently.

 A popular budget, the 50/30/20 rule, suggests that you budget 50% of your income for needs (like rent and groceries), 30% for wants (like concerts and going to the movies) and 20% for savings and debt payments (like your 401(k) and student loans).
-Keep in mind that, with the 50/30/20 rule, the full 20% probably won’t go directly into your savings account – it may go toward things like your tax‑advantaged retirement savings account, student loan payments or credit card debt.
+Keep in mind that, with the 50/30/20 rule, the full 20% probably won’t go directly into your savings account – it may go toward things like your retirement savings, student loan payments or credit card debt.

 How much you want to save will also depend on any financial goals you might be working toward.
 For example, if you’re trying to save for a new car or want to take a dream vacation in the next year, your savings strategy will likely differ.
 You may want to save for these purchases while continuing to build your emergency fund.